dillonalaird/llama-attn-maps/README.md

 ```bash
 pip install -r requirements.txt
 ```
+and requires python Python >= 3.10.
 You'll need to download the Llama 3.1 model weights as well as the tokenizer which can be found at [llama](https://github.com/meta-llama/llama-models/tree/main).

 ## Usage and Explanation